Matematikoi/query-generator/docs/endpoints/filter.md

     above this threshold will be grouped into the last bin.
 - total_bins (int): The total number of equi-width bins to create between 0 and the `upper_bound`.

-Examples of toml files can be found in:
-`params_config/filter/*toml`